cbonoz/road22/README.md

 ###

-Polysign is a prototype web3 implementation of docusign built on Polygon.
+Polysign is a prototype web3 implementation of esignature collection built on Polygon smart contracts and IPFS.

-Creates a web3 hosted implementation of Docusign-like capabilities / use-cases.
+Enables Docusign-like capabilities / use-cases using web3 infrastructure.

+Built for the Road to Web3 hackathon 2022.

 ### Benefits

 - Polysign enables anyone to create and collect esignature against documents without a vendor agreement.
+A polygon smart contract is deployed for each request.
 - Each packet of documents for esignature is made accessible at an IPFS url.
 - When the esignature is completed, an NFT is generated that links both the signer's signature and the documents being agreed on.
 - Hosted documents and the request are immutable.